-Location: Masai Mara Game reserve is located In the great Rift valley in southern Kenya bordering the Serengeti in Tanzania.
+Location: Masai Mara Game Reserve is located In the great Rift valley in southern Kenya bordering the Serengeti in Tanzania.

-Distance from Nairobi: 247 km south west
+Distance from Nairobi: 247 km South West

-Climate: Maximum daily temperatures between 26 and 30 degrees
+Maximum daily temperatures between 26 and 30 degrees

 Rainfall is bimodal with the main dry period from mid June to mid october and a shorter dry season in january and February.